KENDAXA-Development/pdf-utils/README.md

 Support for

-* obtaining textual and vizual content of pdf files
+* obtaining textual and visual content of pdf files
 * locating positions of words
 * fetching pdf annotations
 * adding a digital layer to image-pdfs